-2. Chiweenie – The Dachshund x Chihuahua Mix Hotdog
+2. Chiweenie – The Dachshund and Chihuahua Mix Hotdog

 First seen in the 1990s, this crossbreed quickly picked up popularity for its loving nature.

-These dogs are so affectionate they tend to become their owners shadow.
-They love nothing more than to cuddle up on the couch with their owner and receive a good ol’ fashioned belly rub.
+These dogs are so loyal they tend to become their owners shadow.
+They love nothing more than to cuddle up on the couch with their owner and receive a belly rub.

 This favoritism means that they are best suited to homes with one person, such as singles or seniors.
-It should be noted that this dog does not do well with children.
+Chiweenies do not do well with children.

-A Dachshund x Chihuahua Mix is commonly shorthaired and comes in a variety of colors: most commonly black, tan and/or brown.
+A dachshund and Chihuahua mix is commonly shorthaired and comes in a variety of colors: most commonly black, tan and/or brown.

-Like the Jack Russell x Chihuahua mix, these dogs are known for their propensity to dig.
+Like the Jack Russell and Chihuahua mix, these dogs are known for their propensity to dig.